ttngu207/neurodatawithoutborders.github.io/_pages/home.md

 ## NWB:N -- An Ecosystem for Neuroscience Data Standardization

 NWB:N is more than just a file format but it defines an ecosystem of tools, methods, and standards for storing, sharing, and analyzing complex neurophysiology data.
+For more details see the [Project Overview](https://neurodatawithoutborders.github.io/overview).

 <img alt="NWB:N Components" src="images/project_components_frontopage.png" width="350" class="center-block">